8 Fitting Models

 • We know that assumption is not really 100% true in the real world.

-• Our models are general robust to small correlations among variables.
+• Even so, linear models are generally robust to small correlations among variables.

 • However, when two or more variables are highly correlated, trouble can arise with our models and their predictions.